 - CarbonCure Technologies Inc.

-- Ecocem Ireland Ltd.
+- EcoCem International Ltd.

 - Novacem Ltd.

-- Solidia Technologies Inc.
+- Solidia Technologies, Inc.

 This section provides a structured overview of the report, outlining key chapters and topics covered for easy reference in our Carbon Negative Cement market comprehensive research report.